 Circular Saw Blades

 When choosing circular saw blades for a multirip, crosscut, scoring, or ripsaw, it is crucial to consider many factors.
 Ripsaw blades can differ from crosscut saw blades, not only with the number of teeth but also in their shape, profile, and blade design itself.
 Circular saw blades have to be chosen based on the wood’s hardness and moisture to be processed.

 Wood-Mizer offers all-purpose circular saw blades both for rip sawing or crosscutting, for soft or hardwood, and dry or wet wood.
 These all-purpose blades are handy in smaller workshops that process different species and wood types with many various machines.

 Anti-adhesive multirip blades have an antifriction coating that protects their surface against build-up and makes it dust and heat resistant.

 Crosscut Circular Saw Blade

 Planer and Moulder Knives

-Wood-Mizer offers more than 70 types of knives for moulding and planing machines.
-When making a choice, you should be focused primarily on the type of the equipment you work with.
-This affects the choice of the basic parameters of a knife such as its height, length, and thickness.
+Wood-Mizer offers more than 70 types of knives for moulding and planning machines.
+The choice primarily depends on the equipment type you work with, affecting a knife’s basic parameters such as height, length, and thickness.

-However, it is worth considering the type of wood that you process as well.
-The HSS (high speed steel) knives are perfect if you plane or mould soft to medium-hard wood.
-If you process tropical, very hard species, you should choose HW Tools that have especially hard cutting edges, guaranteeing the highest cutting quality even for the hardest wood species.
+However, it makes sense to consider the type of wood that you process as well.
+The HSS (high-speed steel) knives are perfect if you plane or mould a soft to medium-hard wood.
+If you process tropical, extremely hard species, it is recommended to choose HW Tools (carbide steel) with harsh cutting edges, guaranteeing the highest cutting quality even for the hardest wood species.
 If you are working with softwood primarily, then CR13 knives have the best price-performance ratio.